criteo-research/counterfactual_evaluation_and_recommendation/_counterfactual/4-normalized-estimator.md

 #### Describing the policy $\pi_{test}'$
-We explained that the "pointwise capped normalised" estimator is actually the unbiased importance weighting estimator for a policy $\pi_{test'}$.
+We explained that the "pointwise capped normalized" estimator is actually the unbiased importance weighting estimator for a policy $\pi_{test'}$.
 Let's describe explicitly this policy.

 A sample of the approximate policy $\pi_{test}'$ can be obtain as follow: